palladius/app-mod-workshop-set-by-step/README.md

 ## folder

-* `app/` Contains a `curated` copy of the [🧑🏻‍💻 gdgpescara/app-mod-workshop](https://github.com/gdgpescara/app-mod-workshop) app (since i have no control of the original code).
-    * Current commit: `35e71a981a53299319da1ff209be2b4e7b3e20c6` from Tue Oct 1 2024
+* Navigate the `workshop-steps/` folder and scroll the READMEs in alpha order.
+Each folder has some contextual goodies.

 ## Prerequisites

-* A computer with a browser.
+* A computer with a browser, connected to the internet.
 * Some GCP credits.
 Ask your local Google aficionado for some ;)
 * `gcloud` working.
     * Are you working **local**? download it [here](https://cloud.google.com/sdk/docs/install).
 You will also need some nice editor (eg `vscode` or ).